-He murdered at least ten people in a series of killings known as The Weekend Murders which got their name because two were committed during weekends.
+He murdered at least ten people in a series of killings known as The Weekend Murders, which got their name because two were committed during weekends.
 Despite his consistent efforts to cover up his crimes and avoid arrest, he eventually became a suspect after handling the crimes carelessly.

 Officers Denis Foley and Stephen Mayer (July 16, 1983)

 On the early morning hours of Saturday, July 16, 1983, Auxiliary Sergeant Denis Foley and Deputy Steven Mayer were fatally wounded in an ambush execution.
 The officers thought they were going to assist the driver of a pickup truck that was blocking the road.
-The gunman suddenly shot both of them as they exited their vehicle; Mayer died shortly after being shot while Foley got a serious bullet wound in the throat that shattered his mouth and teeth.
+The gunman suddenly shot both of them as they exited their vehicle; Mayer died shortly after being shot, while Foley got a serious bullet wound in the throat that shattered his mouth and teeth.

 Another vehicle came around the curve and slowed down a few minutes later.
 The gunman opened fire on them, killing the driver and shooting a woman passenger six times.
 The car rolled down the road and into a bean field.
 The deputies were in trouble, but they couldn’t be found in the darkness of rural Homer Township.

-Sergeant Foley was badly injured and he had some trouble communicating with dispatch.
+Sergeant Foley was badly injured, and he had some trouble communicating with dispatch.
 His words were mostly garbled.
 He was instructed to turn on the siren and shine the spotlight into the sky.
 Meanwhile, a young farmer living in the area dialed up county police because he heard both gunshots and sirens near his land.
-Officers met him after receiving the call and less than 1 minute later Sgt.
+Officers met him after receiving the call, and less than 1 minute later, Sgt.
 Foley’s fallen body was located behind his fields on a rural road just near.

 Police revealed that the two Auxiliary Officers who were murdered that fateful day had their police guns and wallets stolen right off of them.
-Their murder was a ruthless act, committed by unknown assailants in cold blood which also included murder victims George Kiehl, 24, Cathleen Norwood, 25, Richard Paulin, 30, and the two sheriff’s deputies were Denis Foley, 50, and Steven Mayer, 22.
+Their murder was a ruthless act committed by unknown assailants in cold blood, which also included murder victims George Kiehl, 24, Cathleen Norwood, 25, Richard Paulin, 30, and the two sheriff’s deputies Denis Foley, 50, and Steven Mayer, 22.

 Anthony Hackett (July 17, 1983)

-On July 17th at around 1:30 a.m., Patricia Payne awoke to a tapping on the passenger-side window followed by gunshots that struck and killed her boyfriend, Anthony Hackett.
+On July 17th, at around 1:30 a.m., Patricia Payne awoke to a tapping on the passenger-side window followed by gunshots that struck and killed her boyfriend, Anthony Hackett.
 The assailant opened the passenger-side door and ordered Payne to surrender Hackett’s wallet and her purse to him.

 Patricia Payne Survived (July 17, 1983)

 The assailant drove away again, but he didn’t manage to go for long without pulling into the shoulder again about 10 minutes later.
 He stabbed Payne in the chest and dumped her body onto the grassy median.
 A passing motorist found Payne an hour later.

-Ann Shoemaker tips off the police (July, 1983)
+Ann Shoemaker tips off the police (July 1983)

-In July 1983, Ann Shoemaker was driving one evening when a dark-colored pickup played cat and mouse game with her.
-She followed the truck and memorized its license plate number and once she got away safely, she reported it to the police.
+In July 1983, Ann Shoemaker was driving one evening when a dark-colored pickup played a cat and mouse game with her.
+She followed the truck and memorized its license plate number, and once she got away safely, she reported it to the police.
 The police ran a check and discovered that the plate belonged to Sam Myers, Milton Johnson’s stepfather.

-Milton Johnson was handed down a series of consecutive sentences for the first-degree murder of Hackett as well as for kidnapping, illegal sexual assault, rape, and attempted murder of Patricia Payne.
-Johnson had passed on his right to ask for a sentencing jury at the trial but again having waived that right; he was considered eligible for the death penalty.
+Milton Johnson was handed down a series of consecutive death sentences for the first-degree murder of Hackett as well as for kidnapping, illegal sexual assault, rape, and attempted murder of Patricia Payne.
+Johnson had passed on his right to ask for a sentencing jury at the trial, but again, having waived that right, they found the defendant eligible for the death penalty.